DellGEOS/HybridJumpstart/modules/module_0/1_infra_prerequisites.md

 Lab Deployment on Physical Hardware
 -----------
-In this section, we will cover the requirements for running the workshop on a physical system.
+In this section, we will cover the requirements for running the jumpstart on a physical system.
 This could be a single physical server, a workstation, desktop PC, or a laptop.
 Depending on the system resources available, you may not be able to deploy all components of the different hands-on-labs.
 We will discuss this in more detail below.

 ### Architecture
 From an architecture perspective, the following graphic showcases the different layers and interconnections between the different components: